tkishel/pe_tune/README.md

 ## Usage

-1. Run the `puppet pe tune` subcommand as root on the Primary Master.
+1. Run the `puppet pe tune` command as root on the Primary Master.
 1. Verify the optimized settings.
 1. Add the optimized settings to Hiera.
 1. Remove any duplicate settings from the Console.